dykyivladk1/PR/README.md

 ```bash
 python extract_embeddings.py --output_dir ./embeddings --pretrained_model "beats"
 ```
-Ensure the embeddings are stored in the `embeddings` folder.
+After running this, ensure the embeddings are stored in the `embeddings` folder.

 ---